elysiajs/documentation/docs/plugins/cors.md

 ### origin
 @default `true`

-Indicates whether the response can be shared with requesting code from the given origins.
+Indicates whether the response can be shared with the requesting code from the given origins.

 Value can be one of the following:
 - **string** - Name of origin which will directly assign to [Access-Control-Allow-Origin](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Access-Control-Allow-Origin) header.